Santiago Calatrava: Milwaukee Art Museum (1994–2001)

 The Quadracci Pavilion of the Milwaukee Art Museum (1994–2001) was Calatrava's first building in the United States, and his first museum.
 It displayed the technical innovations and forms he had first used in his railway stations and airports, but with more freedom of form and architectural theatrics.
 It is an addition to an existing building, constructed by Eero Saarinen in 1957 next to Lake Michigan, with a later addition in 1975 by David Kahler.
 The purpose of the new pavilion, as defined by the museum board, was to give the museum a new entrance, and especially "to redefine the identity of the museum with a strong image."
 Calatrava's design was selected after a competition entered by seventy-seven architects.
-Calatrava's solution was a glass and steel entry hall 27 m high with a moveable sun screen roof, composed two large wings made up of twenty-six smaller wings, from 8 to 32 m in length.
+Calatrava's solution was a glass and steel entry hall 27 m high with a moveable sun screen roof, composed of two large wings made up of twenty-six smaller wings, from 8 to 32 m in length.
 The sunscreen, weighing 115 t, can be hoisted up by a single pylon, like an enormous bird's wing, or lowered when the wind from the lake is stronger than 65 kph.
 The interior of the structure has a conference hall, exposition space, shops, and a restaurant overlooking the lake.
 He also designed a suspension footbridge between the center of the city and edge of the lake.